saidbrandon/WSUSApprove/README.md

 WSUSApprove
 ===========
-Console Application to Approve WSUS Updates written in C#.
+Console Application to approve WSUS updates written in C#.

 Problems fixed by WSUSApprove:
 - Never use the WSUS MMC to approve updates again